About Groningen

 Province of Groningen: The province’s government, headed by a King’s Commissioner, oversees regional affairs and collaborates with the municipalities within its jurisdiction.

-Society and Culture
+Society

 Groningen boasts a rich cultural heritage and a vibrant social scene, characterized by its diversity and openness.
 The city’s cultural offerings, lively events, and welcoming atmosphere make it an attractive destination for residents and visitors alike.